SYMPTOMS AND DISEASE

 A cotton swab sample from the nose-throat and/or mouth-throat junction (nasopharyngeal and/or oropharyngeal swab) is taken to test for the presence of the virus (antigen) in an individual.
 A person is said to be positive if the presence of the COVID-19 virus is confirmed in the nose or throat swab sample.
 The following are some of the tests used for Virus Antigen detection:

 RT-PCR (Real-time Polymerase Chain Reaction) tests work by amplifying genetic fragments of the viral RNA with the help of a process called reverse transcription (conversion to DNA).
 Thereafter primers are added which bind to the selected DNA sequences, along with a fluorescent probe that helps in real-time antigen detection.
+The Ct value (cycle threshold) can give some indication about viral load and how infective a person is.
+Ct values above 24 usually imply a low risk of transmission.
 Every affected country has set up designated testing centers and reference standard laboratories for RT-PCR testing for COVID-19.
 It usually takes 1-2 days for getting the test results, (5-7 hours for the test plus time for transporting samples).
 RT-PCR has the highest sensitivity among all antigen tests and is the gold standard test for declaring a person COVID negative.

 Who should be tested?